 5 To ensure that we got examples of the large, mid-sized, and small-sized institutions at each of the four regulators, we used the following asset size categories for depository institutions regulated by the Federal Deposit Insurance Corporation, the Board of Governors of the Federal Reserve, and the Office of the Comptroller of the Currency: small banks-less than \$1 billion; medium-\$1 billion to less than \$10 billion; large-\$10 billion or more in assets.
 For credit unions regulated by the National Credit Union Administration, we broke up institutions according to the following asset categories: small credit unions-less than \$10 million; medium-\$10 million to less than \$100 million; large-\$100 million or more in assets.
-However, because even the large institutions overseen by some of these regulators still may be only medium or small in size when compared to all institutions, for reporting purposes we organized the institutions we selected into categories that better reflect the total size ranges of institutions, including categorizing institutions as large if they had assets of \$50 billion or more; as medium if they had assets from \$1 billion to less than \$50 billion; and as small, for those with assets of less than \$1 billion.
+However, because even the large institutions overseen by some of these regulators still may be only medium or small in size when compared to all institutions, for reporting purposes we organized the institutions, including categorizing institutions as large if they had assets of \$50 billion or more; as medium if they had assets from \$1 billion to less than \$10 billion; and as small, for those with assets of less than \$1 billion.